Frequently Asked Questions

 How do I apply for graduation?

 Please review the Registrar’s Office Graduation Process for detailed information on how to apply for graduation.
 This process does NOT automatically register you for the Commencement ceremony.
 The deadline is February 15.
-If the Registrar’s Office has not cleared you to graduate, then you cannot participate in the commencment ceremony.
+If the Registrar’s Office has not cleared you to graduate, then you cannot participate in the commencement ceremony.

 Who do I contact if I have further questions about the Graduation application process?